 Grading Occupational Therapy Interventions

-Downgrading and upgrading interventions in a simulated scenario are much easier than with your first clinical treatments for actual patients.
+Upgrading and downgrading interventions in a simulated scenario are much easier than with your first clinical treatments with actual patients.
 All of us have those moments as new therapists where we get into a comfortable groove, but then freeze when we have to unexpectedly change our treatment plan because it is too easy or difficult for the patient.

 So, let’s explore some ways to grade these treatments, meaning making these changes easier or more challenging.

 Grading occupational therapy interventions simply means increasing or decreasing the difficulty of the intervention you’ve provided based on how your patient is responding to it.

 If the activity is too easy, you would grade it up to make it a greater challenge.
 Conversely, if it the intervention is too difficult, you will decrease the difficulty of the task.
-Grading interventions appropriately makes a “just-right challenge” and thus an appropriate treatment to address your patients’ goals.
+Grading interventions appropriately makes a “just-right challenge,” making it an appropriate treatment to address your patients’ goals.

 Now that we have the meaning of grading defined, how can you apply this in a real-life situation?